DistCompiler/pgo/README.md

 specifications (which use a superset of [PlusCal](http://lamport.azurewebsites.net/tla/pluscal.html)) into [Go](https://golang.org/) programs.

+An academic overview of this work is published at [ASPLOS'23](https://doi.org/10.1145/3575693.3575695), where our artifact (incl. this compiler) won the distinguished artifact award 🏆.

 In addition to the PGo compiler, this source tree includes:

 - the `distsys` support library, which is used by PGo's generated Go code, available in the `distsys/` folder.